edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 - Equipment - user and other users of the room should wear eye protection, ear protection, closed toed shoes, and long sleeves.
 A first aid kit is available.
 An emergency stop button and footbrake are installed.

+## Crushing from chuck

+### Severity

+M

+### Likelihood

+L

+### Who may be harmed & how
+- User - the chucks are heavy and hard to grip, and require movement to unergonomic positions during changing.
+Dropping a chuck could cause a crushing injury to hands or feet.
+- The space - the lathe may also be damaged if a chuck is dropped on it.

+### Control measures
+- Training - the user should ensure plentiful space around the chuck is cleared before attempting to change the chuck.
+- Equipment - appropriate shoes, preferably with steel toecaps, should be worn during chuck changes.
+A first aid kit is available.

 ## Burns from tools or workpieces

 ### Severity